mattermost/mattermost-test-management/data/test-cases/channels/schedule-messages/7-Remove-Schedule-and-Move-to-Draft.md

 10. Verify the Scheduled message appears on the top.
 11. Go to the DM/GM/Channel where the draft was created.
 12. Verify the message post is not typed in the text box.
+13. Verify the `Message Scheduled for ..` is updated in the channel.